redsanket/spark/external/hadoop/guide/hdfs/faq/hdfs-qa-part-01.rst

 See Bdml-guide - `On Prem vs. Public Cloud <https://git.vzbuilders.com/pages/developer/Bdml-guide/#moving-data-to-and-from-public-cloud-and-on-prem>`_

-Copying between HDFS and User machine Without Temp
+Copying Between HDFS and User Machine Without Temp
 --------------------------------------------------

 HDFS Proxy is the most common way of bringing data onto the grid or out of the grid.
 See `Bdml-guide - GDM Cookbook: When to Use HDFS Proxy <https://git.vzbuilders.com/pages/developer/Bdml-guide/migrated-pages/GDM_Cookbook/#when-to-use-hdfs-proxy>`_

-Loading data between HDFS and other Products?
+Loading data between HDFS and other products?
 =============================================

 Check the following resources: